crossplane/docs/content/master/concepts/composite-resources.md

 Crossplane adds the
 {{<hover label="complabel" line="4">}} crossplane.io/composite{{</hover>}} label
 to all composite resources.
 The label matches the name of the composite.
-Crossplane applies the composite label to any manged resource created by a composite, creating a reference between the managed resource and owning composite resource.
+Crossplane applies the composite label to any managed resource created by a composite, creating a reference between the managed resource and owning composite resource.